Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Local theaters.

-Join friends once a month to view and discuss new movies at local theaters.
+Join members each month to view and discuss new movies at local theaters.
 Time and meeting location will vary depending on movie schedules.
-Singles and couples welcome.
+Invite a friend!

 Spanish Conversation